-Yes, you get a discount with a Walmart credit card in the form of rewards.
+No, you don’t get a discount with a Walmart Credit Card.
+However, the Walmart Credit Card offers rewards instead, which is pretty similar.
 The Capital One Walmart Rewards® Mastercard® and the Walmart® Store Card offer up to 5% back on Walmart purchases and 2% back at Murphy USA and Walmart gas stations.
 Cardholders earn the maximum discount when using either card for Walmart.com or Walmart app purchases, including pickup and delivery orders.

 5% back on Walmart.com and Walmart app purchases.

 5% back on Walmart purchases made in-store using Walmart Pay for the first 12 months.

 2% back on in-store Walmart purchases normally.